I create and teach art – painting, drawing, sculpture.

 Three series have evolved from these explorations.
 In the Stepmother series I used animal imagery to create creatures to represent safety and comfort; as well as using the physical body language of my figures to convey very basic emotions – fear, anxiety, comfort, and indecision.

 In the Defiance/Caged series, I find myself delving more into the role of habitat – using actual cage imagery – and focusing on the comfort level of the figures in the cages.
 I have been leaving the doors off the cages and giving the figures the opportunity to leave/stay as well as creating more lush and comfortable cages for the figures.
 Scale is important in my work; I find that I am experimenting with increasing and decreasing the size of the figure relative to the cage and am interested in exploring the concept of creating a “cage” inside of a figure.
+Today, as I paint more than I sculpt, I grapple with how to express this imagery in both three and two dimensions.

 In the third and most recent series, Time to Eat, I am dig deeper into personal symbolism.
 Struggling with an eating disorder for most of my teen and adult life, I have avoided taking this on as a topic in my artwork until recently.
 The imagery of a corset is one that reflects the rigid roles that women have defined for them in today’s society; both in terms of social acceptance and physical “beauty.”
 Building on the concept of confinement and cages of our own making; the corsets are lovely and compelling on the outside and compressed, uncomfortable, sharp and dangerous on the inside.